 US Department of Labor, Texas Panhandle construction industry group to continue alliance to protect workers’ safety, health

 Under the Occupational Safety and Health Act of 1970, employers are responsible for providing safe and healthful workplaces for their employees.
-OSHA’s role is to ensure these conditions for America’s working men and women by setting and enforcing standards, and providing training, education and assistance.
-Learn more about OSHA.
+OSHA’s role is to help ensure these conditions for American working men and women by setting and enforcing standards, and providing training, education and assistance.
+For more information, visit https://www.osha.gov.